ShahriarRezghi/serio/README.md

 + Permissive License

 # Build & Install
-If you want to install the library you can clone the project by:
+If you want to install the library you can download the [latest release](https://github.com/ShahriarSS/Serio/releases/latest).
+If you want the latest changes (might not be stable so use the releases for production) you can clone the project:

 ``` shell
 git clone --recursive https://github.com/ShahriarSS/Serio.git